sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_7_HelloWorldProgramInPython/Q_7_HelloWorldProgramInPython_Quiz.md

 **Description**

-a) To create a computer program of text files we need a Text editor.
+To create a computer program of text files we need a Text editor.

-b) Files and File browsers are slightly different.
-They provide interface with Operating system.

-c) Assembler is a computer program that takes in basic instructions and convert them into a pattern of bits that the computer’s processor can use to perform basic operations.

-d) All are not correct.

 ---
 ---